L33TM4S73R/Van-Buren-Editor/README.md

 This is a repo to house code of a command-line, WIP Editor for the Van Buren Tech Demo, written in C, perhaps C++ in the future.
 The name of this project is currently Project Presidents(BTW, how do I change the name to where it shows up on Github?).
 This program is being written in Dev-C++ as it is a very lightweight environment, this may change if required but not very likely.
 Future versions may use SDL if I can put 2 and 2 together and figure out why including libraries in a project hates me.

-As I am currently learning C there may be coding issues or outdated methods.
-I will fix these as I become aware of them.
-Anyone is free to take this code and modify it to their hearts content, not that there is much code to it.
+As I am currently learning C there may be brute-force style coding issues,  outdated methods, and some things may be flat out wrong.
+I will fix and edit these mistakes as I become aware of them.
+Also, anyone is free to take this code and modify it to their hearts content, improve where I could not and all that.

 Regards, RedneckHax0r